-As a creative, you need to access your emotions to make your art, perform, or accomplish your goals.
+As a creative person, you need to access your emotions to make your art, perform, or accomplish your goals.
 Emotions are your creative power.
 And, you are the creative instrument that channels all the emotions in their pure form, tones, or meaning.
 When you are in touch with your emotions you can use them to make your art or to perform.
-Your true feelings help you tell your unique story.
-And, you communicate the full spectrum of emotion through art you to create a true connection with your audience.
+You can communicate the full spectrum of your emotions and to create art that a connects to your audience.

-But, sometimes, your past emotional experiences can hijack your feelings of the present and interfere with your creativity or performance.
+But, sometimes, your past emotional experiences can hijack your feelings in the present; thus, interfering with your creativity or performance.

 Unfortunately, your creative instrument has a tendency to slip out of tune.
-Though your goal is to stay connected and grounded in your emotions, your emotions can take over and control you.
-You get stuck in your emotions and feel like you’re at their whims.
+Though your goal is to stay connected and grounded in your emotional experiences, your feelings can take over.
 Unable to direct your emotions to fuel your art, you lose your creative power.

-Being “out of tune” and disconnected from your authentic emotions can look different for different artists.
+Being “out of tune” and disconnected from your authentic emotions can look different for different creatives or performers.

 - Your productivity is diminished.
 Though you wake up in the morning determined to make your art, you find the day goes by and you haven’t accomplished anything.
 When this happens day after day you become so frustrated that you lose trust in your ability as an artist.

-- Your acting or your performance doesn’t feel genuine.
+- When you act or your perform it doesn’t feel genuine.
 In rehearsal you feel so connected with yourself and your craft, but when you show up for others and share your artistry, you seem to lose your connection to yourself and your art.
 Your talents and skills aren’t enough to tell the story because your heart just isn’t in it.

-- You can’t make use of constructive criticism.
+- It is difficult for you to make use of constructive criticism.
 You finally get to take that class you always dreamed about to hone your artistic skills, but the coach’s feedback makes you feel angry, criticized, and maybe even ashamed or humiliated.
 You cannot benefit from the class and to really grow your artistic skills and you end up feeling lost and confused, wondering if you were being too sensitive or your instructor being too rough on you.

 So, how can you tune up your creative instrument?